 Extras: Andy Milman is a variant of this: he is a very grumpy, selfish, self-centered, and sarcastic guy, and he has contempt for people like Derrin who are idiotic, pathetic, or incompetent (in his eyes at least).
 He does genuinely like and care about Maggie, however, and he truly wants to be a great actor.
 The world just seems to conspire to make him look like significantly more of an asshole than he actually is, putting him in situations where he accidentally appears racist, homophobic, anti-religious (which he is, but not in an asshole way), intolerant of the mentally handicapped, etc. However, unlike Maggie, who similarly gets into such situations, it's usually at least partly his fault for being an ass.

 Family Ties: Alex P. Keaton dreams of reaching the top of the corporate ladder and being rich — and he often acts pompous about his intelligence.
-His views also sometimes appear sexist and he often appears to hold a certain contempt for people who lack intelligence and/or wealth.
+His views also sometimes appear sexist and he often appears to hold a certain contempt for people who lack intelligence (particularly his sister Mallory) or wealth.
 However, he has shown many times that he truly is a lovable and compassionate person — and his good buddy is Skippy Handelman.

 Farscape: In the later seasons, Dominar Rygel XVI.
 He was showing some of these traits as far back as Season 1.